 Before deciding to use HubSpot CRM, we tested a number of free and paid for CRM systems before deciding that HubSpot was the one for us – especially handy as it was one of the free options!

 For any company who hasn’t used a CRM before, it means the risk in testing Hubspot CRM is minimal – effectively the only thing you stand to lose with the standard version of HubSpot is a small amount of time if it doesn’t meet your requirements.
-However as the tool is adaptable, it seems to fit well for a wide range of companies.
+However as the tool is adaptable and expandable, it seems to fit well for a wide range of companies.

 You can also upgrade and add to the system as your business grows – and so you can potentially choose to add various tools by utilising various options within the Marketing Hub, Sales Hub, and Service Hub.
 You can find further information on the HubSpot website, https://www.hubspot.com/pricing/crm.

 The app is also free – and gives you full access to your CRM system from your mobile.
 This has been very helpful for me, especially as I’m out of the office about 50% of the week, and allows me to keep in touch with the team and on developments for my clients.

 Automation is important when trying to get the most out of your CRM system.
 By using this, you can spend more time on personal contact with current clients as well as prospects – whilst also removing potential mistakes and duplication of efforts.